vosechu/vosechu.github.io/_posts/2023-08-24-tuning-bulkheads-before-deploying-them-to-production.md

 + **Current state of the bulkhead**
   - For Semian this is 'success', 'busy', and 'circuit_open'

-Probably this is going to look something like this:
+Probably the telemetry data is going to look something like this:
 ```json
 {
   "appName": "RPM API Production",